 Use Form 6b to identify extensions permitted to perform trunk-to-trunk transfers.
 Under the Trunk-to-Trunk Transfer heading on Form 6b, do one of the following:

-- To block an extension from completing a trunk-to-trunk transfer, check the No (factory setting) box. - To allow an extension to complete trunk-to-trunk transfers, check the Yes box.
+- To block an extension from completing a trunk-to-trunk transfer, check the No (factory setting) box. - To allow an extension to complete trunk-to-trunk transfers, check Yes.